RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 1.md

 Option D is incorrect because backdoors are not distractions for attackers, but means for attack.

-### [important] Question # 118 - Alice is staging an attack against Bob’s website.
+### Question # 118 - Alice is staging an attack against Bob’s website.
 She is able to introduce a string of command code into a database Bob is running, simply by entering the command string into a data field.
 This is an example of which type of attack?
 A. Insecure direct object reference
 B. Buffer overflow
 C. SQL injection
 D. Denial of service

 Answer: C.

 This is an example of typical SQL injection.
 All the other options are also attacks listed in the Open Web Application Security Project (OWASP) Top Ten, but they do not have the characteristics as the one contained in the question.

-### [important] Question # 119 - Bob is staging an attack against Alice’s website.
+### Question # 119 - Bob is staging an attack against Alice’s website.
 He is able to embed a link on her site that will execute malicious code on a visitor’s machine if the visitor clicks on the link.
 This is an example of which type of attack?
 A. Cross-site scripting
 B. Broken authentication/session management
 C. Security misconfiguration
 D. Insecure cryptographic storage

 Answer: A.

 This is the definition of a cross-site scripting attack.

 Options B and C are also attacks listed in the Open Web Application Security Project (OWASP) Top Ten.
 Option D is not in the Top Ten and is made up as a fictitious option.

-### [important] Question # 120 - Alice is staging an attack against Bob’s website.
+### Question # 120 - Alice is staging an attack against Bob’s website.
 She has discovered that Bob has been storing cryptographic keys on a server with a default admin password and is able to get access to those keys and violate confidentiality and access controls.
 This is an example of which type of attack?
 A. SQL injection
 B. Buffer overflow
 C. Using components with known vulnerabilities
 D. Security misconfiguration

 Answer: D.

 This is likely a security misconfiguration, as crypto keys must not be disclosed or the cryptosystem does not provide protection; most successful attacks on cryptosystems have been configuration/implementation attacks, not mathematical or statistical.
 The other options are all also in the Open Web Application Security Project (OWASP) Top Ten.